corda/samples/cordapp-upgrades/README.md

  3. Now shut down the nodes and upgrade all nodes to version 2 of the workflows CorDapp.
 The upgrade part of this can be carried out by running `scripts/upgradeNodes.sh workflows v2-new-finality-flow PartyA PartyB`.
- This simply copies the workflow jars to the cordapps/ directory on the nodes specified.
+ This copies the workflow jars to the cordapps/ directory on the nodes specified.

  4. Restart the nodes using `build/nodes/runnodes`.
 All nodes should now be running V2 of the workflows CorDapp.
 The nodes should still be able to transact with each other.
 New obligations can again be issued between all nodes using